TRAVELIQWEB/infra-stacks/app-deploy-pm2/templates/README_DEPLOY.md

 ---

-## 🧩 When To Use This System
+# 🧩 When To Use This System

 Use PM2 deployment when:

-- You run many apps on the same VPS
+- Many apps run on same VPS
-- You want simple, fast deployments
+- You need fast deployments
-- You don’t want Docker overhead
+- Docker is too heavy
-- You want auto-build + restart
+- You want rollback support
-- You want per-environment isolation
+- You want isolated per-environment folders
-- You want quick rollback support

 ---

-## 📌 When To Switch to Docker
+# 📌 When To Switch to Docker

-Use `app-deploy-docker/` when:
+Use `app-deploy-docker/` if you want:

-- You want container isolation
-- You want reproducible builds
+- Containers
-- You want easy scaling
+- Horizontal scaling
-- You want to move to Kubernetes later
+- Kubernetes later
+- Environment immutability

 ---

-## 🎉 Final Notes
+# 🎉 Final Notes

 Your PM2 deployment system is now:

 - Fully automated
-- Cleanly structured
-- Production safe
-- Easily scalable
+- Safe (rollback enabled)
+- Supports all apps
+- Works with GitHub runners
 - Perfect for 20–30 apps